 Flight 77 carried 64 people when it hit the Pentagon within an hour after the first attack.
 Inside the Pentagon 125 people died in addition to these 64.
 Flight 93 with 45 people aboard turned around over Pennsylvania and was headed . . . where?
 The White House?
 The Congress?
 Todd Beamer and others wrestled control from the hijackers, it seems, and the plane crashed with no survivors near Shanksville, Pennsylvania.
 All 45 people died.
 The total fatalities in these terrorist events was about 2,986.

 We thought that would be the calamity for this message to focus on.
 But God had other plans.
-Who can pose the question of God’s sovereignty and Christ’s supremacy today and leave Hurricane Katrina out of account.
-What happened in the last week in New Orleans and surrounding areas is different than almost anything this country has ever seen.
-The September 8, 1900 Galveston Hurricane may have killed more—up to 12,000, we don’t know—but it did not displace hundreds of thousands and leave a major city virtually empty and paralyzed with several surrounding smaller towns even more devastated.
-Who can speak of the supremacy of Christ in an age of terror without considering the terror of 140-mile-an-hour winds and broken levees and floodwaters covering 80% of a great city and who knows how many people dead in their attics?
+Who can pose the question of God’s sovereignty and Christ’s supremacy today and leave Hurricane Katrina out of account?
+What happened in New Orleans and surrounding areas is different than almost anything this country has ever seen.
+The September 8, 1900 Galveston Hurricane may have killed more — up to 12,000, we don’t know — but it did not displace hundreds of thousands and leave a major city virtually empty and paralyzed with several surrounding, smaller towns even more devastated.
+Who can speak of the supremacy of Christ in an age of terror without considering the terror of 140-mile-an-hour winds and broken levees and floodwaters covering eighty percent of a great city and who knows how many people dead in their attics?

-And lest we think naively in response to these calamities, as though the cost of lives was something unusual, let’s remind ourselves of the obvious and the almost overwhelming fact that over 50,000,000 people die every year in this world.
-Over 6,000 ever hour.
-Over 100 every minute.
+And lest we think naively in response to these calamities, as though the cost of lives was something unusual, let’s remind ourselves of the obvious and the almost overwhelming fact that over 50,000,000 people die every year in this world — over six thousand every hour, over one hundred every minute.
 And most of them do not die in ripe old age by sleeping peacefully away into eternity.
 Most die young.
 Most die after long struggles with pain.
 And millions die because of the evil of man against man.

 Why Does Such a World Exist?